IgniteUI/igniteui-documentation/topics/08_Known-Issues/04_Breaking-Changes-Revision-History/04_Breaking_Changes_2017_Volume_1.md

 ### Date handling

 The option [`enableUTCDates`](%%jQueryApiUrl%%/ui.iggrid#options:enableUTCDates) has now a different function.
 It affects only the dates serialization.
 You should use the new option [`dateDisplayType`](%%jQueryApiUrl%%/ui.iggrid#options:columns.dateDisplayType) in the grid column's definition to handle date timezone display.
-Please follow the [Migrating enableUTCDates option after 17.1](migrating-enableutcdates-option-in-17-1.html) topic to see how you can adapt to the new changes and the [Using Ignite UI controls in different time zones](Using-IgniteUI-controls-in-different-time-zones.html) topic for more detailed information of how the both options work.
+Please follow the [Migrating enableUTCDates option after 17.1](migrating-enableutcdates-option-in-17-1.html) topic to see how you can adapt to the new changes and the [Using %%ProductName%% controls in different time zones](Using-IgniteUI-controls-in-different-time-zones.html) topic for more detailed information of how the both options work.

 ## igDateEditor/igDatePicker

 The option [`enableUTCDates`](%%jQueryApiUrl%%/ui.igdateeditor#options:enableUTCDates) has now a different function.
 You can use the [`displayTimeOffset`](%%jQueryApiUrl%%/ui.igdateeditor#options:displayTimeOffset) if you want to show the time in the editor with the desired offset.
-Please follow the [Migrating date handling in 17.1](igDateEditor-migrating-date-handling-in-17-1.html) topic to see how you can adapt to the new changes and the [Using Ignite UI controls in different time zones](Using-IgniteUI-controls-in-different-time-zones.html) topic for more detailed information of how the both options work.
+Please follow the [Migrating date handling in 17.1](igDateEditor-migrating-date-handling-in-17-1.html) topic to see how you can adapt to the new changes and the [Using %%ProductName%% controls in different time zones](Using-IgniteUI-controls-in-different-time-zones.html) topic for more detailed information of how the both options work.

 ## igNumericEditor